-When we complain about some moral position that someone, or some other culture, takes that differs from our own, are we not passing judgement.
+When we complain about some moral position that someone, or some other culture, takes that differs from our own, are we not passing judgment?
 Saying that my morals are better than theirs?
 But what is it that makes one moral code any better than another?
 If there is no objective standard, then all moral codes are equally valid.

 But we seem unable to live like that.
 We proudly proclaim that our morals are better than those of other cultures.
 We denounce those in our own culture who lag behind in adopting the newest advances in ‘morality’.
-And in so doing we give lie to naturalism’s subjective morality.
+And in so doing, we give lie to naturalism’s subjective morality.